How to make biltong

 The easiest way to prepare meat for drying is to baste and season simultaneously.
 Start by adding a layer of your basting mix (vinegar) and seasoning spices to the bottom of a wide, flat dish or tray.

 Lay your steaks flat in the dish, then add another equal layer of basting and seasoning on top.
 Additional spices like paprika and peri peri can be added according to your preference for spicy flavouring.
-Let the steaks marinade for two to four hours in the fridge before proceeding to the drying phase.
+Let the steaks marinade for 2-4 hours in the fridge before proceeding to the drying phase.

 3. Drying